CollarNetworks/protocol-core/devdocs/audits.briefing.md

 - `minDuration` is at least 1 month.
 - `maxLTV` is reasonably far from 99.99%

-## Owner privileges (for ownable contracts)
+## ConfigHub's owner privileges (for BaseManaged contracts)
-- Can rescue tokens using `rescueTokens` **except** for the main asset of each contract: cannot rescue the cash asset from providerNFT or takerNFT, cannot rescue underlying from escrowNFT, cannot rescue takerNFT from loansNFT.
-Any asset can be rescued from Rolls.
+- Can rescue tokens using `rescueTokens` **except** for the main asset of each BaseManaged contract: cannot rescue the cash asset from providerNFT or takerNFT, cannot rescue underlying from escrowNFT, cannot rescue takerNFT from loansNFT.
-- Can pause and unpause all non-NFT user methods, including withdrawals, on each contract separately.
-- Can update the oracle address on the takerNFT.
 - Can update the loansNFT closing keeper address and allowed swappers.
 - Can update the values set in ConfigHub and replace the ConfigHub contract that's being used.
-This includes LTV range, durations range, protocol fee parameters, pause guardian addresses.
+This includes what internal contracts are allowed to open positions, LTV range, durations range, protocol fee parameters.
-- Can set what internal contracts are allowed to open positions (primarily via the ConfigHub).

 ## Testing and POC
 - Install run tests excluding fork tests: `forge install && forge build && forge test --nmc Fork`